No insurance required

 GLP-1/GIP Injections

-GLP-1/GIP Injections is the active ingredient in injectable weight-loss medication with the same active ingredient as the brand name medications.
-It was FDA-approved in 2021 for Type 2 diabetes and later found to be beneficial for weight loss.
-It was FDA-approved in 2023 for weight loss.
-This medication uses the same active ingredient, but it may be administered under different brand names.
+GLP-1/GIP injections contain GLP-1 and GIP, which mimic 2 naturally occurring hormones in the body.
+These are the same active ingredients used in brand name GLP-1/GIP weight-loss medications.
+GLP-1 was FDA-approved in 2017 for the treatment of Type 2 diabetes and later found to be beneficial for weight loss.
+GIP was FDA-approved in 2023 for weight loss.

-GLP-1/GIP Injections has been observed to lead to weight loss of about 21%, with the weight loss being sustained.
-Health benefits associated with weight loss include improvements in energy, mood, and sleep, along with a reduction in heart disease, improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.
+Clinical trials have shown that GLP-1/GIP injections can lead to an average 21% weight loss.
+These studies have also observed sustained weight loss among participants.
+Other health benefits associated with weight loss from GLP-1/GIP include improved energy, mood, and sleep; reduced risk for heart disease; improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.

 Side effects are typically mild and can include nausea, vomiting, diarrhea, and constipation.
 These side effects usually subside within 2–3 weeks, with nausea being considered an "on target" side effect that helps reduce your caloric intake.